flame-engine/flame/doc/tutorials/klondike/step5.md

 or could have won but missed a vital move.
 It is even possible to calculate whether the initial deal is winnable: a percentage of Klondike deals are not.
-But all that is far beyond the scope of this Tutorial, so for now it is up to the player to decide whether to keep playing and try to win &mdash; or give up and press one of the buttons.
+But all that is far beyond the scope of this Tutorial, so for now it is up to the player to decide whether to keep playing and try to win — or give up and press one of the buttons.

 ## The `Have fun` button

 When you win the Klondike Game, the `letsCelebrate()` method puts on a little display.
-To save you having to play and win a whole game before you see it &mdash; **and** to test the method, we have provided the `Have fun` button.
+To save you having to play and win a whole game before you see it — **and** to test the method, we have provided the `Have fun` button.
 Of course a real game could not have such a button...

 Well, this is it!
 The game is now more playable.